NORTH FORK AMERICAN RIVER: 100 Hours of Solitude in the Pristine Wilderness of Big Granite Creek

 My goal: get to the upper area above our camp site where I had been two years ago with friends who knew the trail well.
 We had espied lovely, tantalizing pools way below in the Big Granite Creek gorge that seemed inaccessible.

-My plan was to get to the stream / trail crossing and then just bushwhack down the gorge.
 I was certain I could re-locate the obscure trail in the rugged terrain.
 Instead, I found myself climbing up and up over a massive dome feature.

 I had come upon the terminus of Snow Mountain’s westernmost spur — at least 800 feet high and obstacle-laden with scree and boulders and prickly chaparral brush — very rough going!
 Of course, I was in shorts!
 I had been on a trail, but now it was nowhere to be seen.